-- A regularly updated dedicated webpage on the website of the Department of the Environment, Climate and Communications, with clear information regarding the South Coast DMAP Proposal, the DMAP establishment process, and opportunities for the public to have their say. - At least 6 in person information sharing events in towns and cities along the South Coast during mid-October to late November.
-Venues and dates to be confirmed by the Department for the Environment, Climate, and Communications in September 2023. - At least 2 roadshow events along the South Coast, with presentations by Government officials to be followed by opportunities for Questions and Answers.
-Venues and dates to be confirmed by the Department for the Environment, Climate, and Communications in September 2023. - Written and online submissions and responses to an online survey to be sought by the Department for the Environment, Climate and Communications.
+- A regularly updated dedicated webpage on the website of the Department, southcoastDMAP.gov.ie, with clear information regarding the South Coast DMAP Proposal, the DMAP establishment process, and opportunities for the public to have their say. - At least 6 in-person information sharing events in towns and cities along the South Coast during March and April 2024.
+Venues and dates to be confirmed by the Department in February 2024. - At least 2 Workshop events along the South Coast, with presentations by Government officials to be followed by opportunities for Questions and Answers.
+Venues and dates to be confirmed by the Department in early 2024. - Written and online submissions and/or responses to an online survey will be sought by the Department.
 A summary of received submissions and survey responses will be published following completion of the statutory public consultation.